 A busy schedule of circus training and performance is supported by our academic program, which is provided by our two partner schools; the select-entry Flying Fruit Fly Circus School and Wodonga Secondary Senior College.

-The Flying Fruit Fly Circus is currently circus-in-residence at Sydney Opera House and The Cube Wodonga, and has strong partnerships with the Arts Centre Melbourne, National Institute of Circus Arts (NICA) and a network of leading international, national and regional companies.
+The Flying Fruit Fly Circus is currently circus-in-residence at The Cube Wodonga, and has strong partnerships with Sydney Opera House, the Arts Centre Melbourne, National Institute of Circus Arts (NICA) and a network of leading international, national and regional companies.